mattbrictson/rails-starter/README.md

 **Protip:** Install [this handy bash script][r] to consolidate `rails` and `rake` into a single `r` shortcut.

+### Optional: install pre-commit

+[pre-commit][] is a nice utility that runs helpful checks on code you are committing via git.
+The rails-starter contains a `config/pre_commit.yml` file with a recommended configuration.
+To activate pre-commit on your project:

+1. `gem install pre-commit`
+2. `rbenv rehash`
+3. `pre-commit install`

+This installs a hook that will automatically run whenever you commit.
+You’re done!

 ## Using the provided Capistrano 3.x recipes